-The Company's CGNC has developed a Board Skills Matrix (see "Corporate Governance Disclosure") which identifies the professional skills, expertise and qualifications that the Board would ideally possess.
+The Company's Compensation, Governance and Nominating Committee (the "CGNC") has developed a Board Skills Matrix (see "Corporate Governance Disclosure") which identifies the professional skills, expertise and qualifications that the Board would ideally possess.
 The table attached as Appendix B to this Information Circular shows the mix of skills, expertise and qualifications held by the Company's nominees to the Board.